Opening Statement

 The mere articulation of a predictive claim does not grant it legitimacy.
 The distinction is between unsupported speculation and empirically validated, cross-contextually stable distributions.

-My argument about sex categories concerns domains where sex-correlated distributions — reproductive asymmetry, strength distributions, violence patterns — remain statistically robust and institutionally consequential.
+My argument about sex categories concerns domains where sex-correlated distributions — reproductive asymmetry, strength distributions, and violence patterns — remain statistically robust and institutionally consequential.
 In such contexts, the predictive axis has not been displaced.

 That is not status quo bias.
 It is evidential proportionality.